CollinVanderbilt5/employee-productivity-analysis/README.md

 - Team sizes

 ## Key Insights
-- Company productivity has had a mild downward trend over time
-- Team size has a weak relationship with performance deviation
+- Team size had no substantial relationship with performance deviation
+- Overtime also has no noticeable correlation with productivity
-- Incentives have a mild but inconsistent effect
+- Incentives have a moderate but inconsistent effect, meaning it could be useful but not on its own
 - Idle time is strongly associated with lower productivity
-- Overtime shows diminishing returns on productivity
-- Overall system performance is more influenced by efficiency than scale
+- Thus, overall system performance is likely more influenced by workflow inefficiency than scale

 To see more in-depth insights and data, go to the bottom of employee_productivity_analysis.ipynb